This post may contain affiliate links. Please read my disclosure for more information.

 And in addition to surveys, there are plenty of other on-site activities you can complete to earn: watching videos, playing games, scanning barcodes, printing coupons, and more.

 You won’t earn a ton.
 Most activities pay 2-cents to $5.
 But it’s money for things you’re already doing.
 If you’re already answering polls or watching cat videos and playing Klondike Solitaire, get paid for it.

 While these payouts may not sound appealing to everyone, I am super impressed with their integrity.
 InboxDollars is transparent with how much you can earn, how to earn, and even the earning amounts.

-Unlike other survey and loyalty rewards sites that pay you in points and weird site-specific currency, InboxDollars always pays you in dollars and cents.
+Unlike other loyalty reward and survey sites that pay you in points and weird site-specific currency, InboxDollars always pays you in dollars and cents.
 If an activity only pays 11-cents, they won’t try and hide that fact by promising you 1,600 “gold coins” instead.